npm/npmo-docs/up-and-running/platforms/azure.md

 Feel free to make any other configurations you wish.
 Once you are set, deploy your VM and move on to Step 2!

-## Step 2: Install npm On-Site
+## Step 2: Install npm Enterprise

-Now that you have a VM deployed, let's install the npm On-Site (`npmo`) tool.
+Now that you have a VM deployed, let's install the npm Enterprise (`npmo`) tool.

 1. SSH into your VM
 2. `curl https://raw.githubusercontent.com/ashleygwilliams/npmo-deploy/master/deploy.sh | sh`